Department Processes Overview

 All submissions will be date and time stamped as verification that they were (or were not) received prior to the appointed date and time.

-Confidentiality of Quotations
+Confidentiality of Submissions

 Lowest Responsive & Responsible Bidder